rakugoteam/Rakugo-archive/README.md

 # Ren-GD

-Framemork and Langue(in future) for story driven games in Godot.
+Framemork(inspired by Ren'Py) for story driven games in Godot.

 ![Logo](window_icon.png)